viridityzhu/Evangelion-typora-theme/README.md

 ## Install

-- Download the `Eva.css` file: see [releases](https://github.com/viridityzhu/Evangelion-typora-theme/releases).
+- Download the `eva.css` file: see [releases](https://github.com/viridityzhu/Evangelion-typora-theme/releases).
 - Copy and paste the file in to the **Typora Theme Folder**:
   - `Preferences…` > `Appearence` > `Open Theme Folder`.
 - Restart Typora, then select `Theme` > `Eva` to apply.